nerun/single-user-dungeon/README.md

 This game is being developed as from the scripts created by Tomas Varaneckas (Vilnius, Lithuania), and released on [his website](Http://paranoid-engineering.blogspot.com/2008/11/python-mud-game-example.html) on November 28th, 2008.

+REQUIREMENTS:

+* Python 3+

 RUNNING:

 1. Windows: double click start.py

-1. Linux, in terminal: python start.py
+2. Linux, in terminal: python start.py

-1. Type "help" while in game for commands
+3. Type "help" while in game for commands

 ## Português